churd-git/Threat-Hunting-Phantom-Hackers-APT/README.md

 <img width="1369" alt="Screenshot 2025-05-19 at 9 34 40 PM" src="https://github.com/user-attachments/assets/9b39fe91-eb35-481d-b74b-df8bf3826733" />

 3. After identifying that the APT executed their program to establish persistence, in order to confirm the DeviceRegistryEvents was investigated to look dor any registry changes.
-At "2025-05-07T02:02:14.9669902Z" there was a new RefistryValueSet associated with the BitSentinelCore.exe.
+At "2025-05-07T02:02:14.9669902Z" there was a new RegistryValueSet associated with the BitSentinelCore.exe.
 The registry value name was called "BitSecSvc".
 This confirmed that persistence was established as planned by the attacker.

 ```kql
 DeviceRegistryEvents